pageshu/pageshu.github.io/Readme.md

 or collaborating on your own projects, knowing how to properly fork and generate pull requests is essential.

-This section depicts the fairly "standard" procedure for creating a fork, doing your work, issuing a pull request, and merging that pull request back into the original project.

 #### Simple Mode

-Fork -> Modification -> Push -> Pull Request
+Fork -> Code Modification -> Push -> Pull Request

-#### A better but more complicated approach
+#### A better but more complicated procedure

+The following subsections depict the fairly "standard" (better but more complicated) procedure for creating a fork, doing your work, issuing a pull request, and merging that pull request back into the original project.

 #### Creating a Fork